Transport to sixth form and college

 - live in County Durham

-- must be under 19 years of age at the start of the programme of learning and undertaking a programme of learning, study or work placement that is full-time (i.e. at least 540 plus guided learning (planned and funded) hours per year).
+- be undertaking a programme of learning, study or work placement that is full-time (i.e. at least 540 plus guided learning (planned and funded) hours per year)

-- must live more than 3 miles from the school/college (education provider) as measured by the council (the 3 mile limit is not applicable to students unable to walk the distance to school/college because of special educational needs, a disability or mobility difficulty).
+- live more than 3 miles from the school/college (education provider), as measured by the council, (the 3 miles limit is not applicable to students unable to walk the distance to school/college because of SEN, a disability or mobility difficulty)

-Students in receipt of an allowance for attending a higher education course or attending independent fee-paying establishments (including scholarship schemes) are not entitled to travel assistance.
+If you are in receipt of an allowance for attending a higher education course or attending independent fee-paying establishments, you are not entitled to travel assistance.